Yash-Vekaria/yash-vekaria.github.io/_pages/about.md

 I completed my Bachelors of Technology in Computer Science from **The LNM Institute of Information Technology, India** in 2020.
 My undergraduate advisor was Professor [Sakthi Balan](http://sakthibalan.in/).
 I was also briefly co-advised by Dr. [Nicolas Kourtellis](https://www.concordia-h2020.eu/nicolas-kourtellis/) and Professor [Nishanth Sastry](https://www.surrey.ac.uk/people/nishanth-sastry).

 Broadly, my research interests include Security, Privacy and Applied Machine Learning.
 My focus is towards making our web more secure and private with the use of ML-based techniques.
 I carry out web-based large-scale Internet measurements to study and improve the dynamics of web.
-Specifically, my current research is focused at studying and improving security, transparency, and privacy issues in the online advertising ecosystem.
+Specifically, my current research consists of two directions -- one focused at studying and improving security, transparency, and privacy issues in the online advertising and tracking ecosystem, and the other at the intersection of AI and privacy.
 <!-- It excites me to study and uncover issues in the ad-tech supply chain, click-fraud practices and other forms of ad-fraud to build a more private and safe advertising space for everyone. -->

 Updates
 ------
+* **Jul 22nd, 2025 :** Attended PETS 2025 in Washington D.C.
 * **Jun 5th, 2025 :** My paper accepted to USENIX Security 2025.
-* **Jun 4th, 2025 :** Presented my poster "Tracking Pixels" at Google Ads Privacy Symposium 2025 (Mountain View).
+* **Jun 4th, 2025 :** Presented my poster on "Tracking Pixels" at Google Ads Privacy Symposium 2025 (Mountain View).
 * **May 26th, 2025 :** Serving on PC of <ins>[PETS 2026](https://petsymposium.org/cfp26.php)</ins>.
 Consider submitting your research.
 * **Mar 3rd, 2025 :** My research on "Tracking, Profiling, and Personalization in Generative AI Assistants" featured in <ins>[The Register](https://www.theregister.com/2025/03/25/generative_ai_browser_extensions_privacy/)</ins> (<ins>[Paper](http://yash-vekaria.github.io/files/arxiv25-genai-browser-assistants.pdf)</ins>).
 * **Nov 26th, 2024 :** Passed my Ph.D.
 Qualification Examination (QE)